American Foreign Policy

 Module description

-This module examines how the US acts in the international arena, and how international politics in turn has shaped the US.
-The course is divided into three broad areas:
+In this module we examine how the US acts in the international arena, and how international politics in turn has shaped the US.
+The module is divided into three broad areas:

-The course is designed to develop balanced, informed and dispassionate critical views and the ability to think critically about the goals, processes and effectiveness of US foreign policy in the contemporary international system from historical, International Relations and political science perspectives.
-It aims to introduce you to scholarly debates about the objectives of post-1945 American foreign policy, the processes by which it is made and the domestic political pressures and constraints that shape US policies.
-The emphasis of the course is expressly contemporary, but the course is designed to ensure that a clear historical grounding is achieved in order better to analyse more recent and current policies and responses to them.
+The module is designed to develop balanced, informed and dispassionate critical views and the ability to think critically about the goals, processes and effectiveness of US foreign policy in the contemporary international system from historical, international relations and political science perspectives.
+We will introduce you to scholarly debates about the objectives of post-1945 American foreign policy, the processes by which it is made and the domestic political pressures and constraints that shape US policies.
+The emphasis is expressly contemporary, but you will gain a clear historical grounding to better analyse more recent and current policies and responses to them.

 Learning objectives